snimu/guarantees/README.md

     pyguarantees.test_guarantees.exceptions.NotUsedInTestsError:

-    The following methods and functions were not executed in their assigned tests:
+    The following objects were not used in their assigned tests:

 	1. The following callable was not called in its assigned tests:
 		Name: 		foo